 This post covered an issue encountered by a lot of our trainees While Creating Policy in a compartment in Oracle Cloud Infrastructure(OCI).
 Also, we have covered things you must know about the components of IAM (Identity & Access Management) which are Policy & Compartment.

-If you are not certified yet & want to get 1Z0-932 certified then, Join free masterclass on How To Become Oracle Certified Cloud Architect [1Z0-932] in 8 Weeks
+Join free masterclass on How To Become Oracle Certified Cloud Architect Associate in 8 Weeks

 This blog discusses the symptoms, the root cause (Unable To Create a Policy Under a Compartment) and the fix of this prevalent issue.